 Geri Chang (GC) is a radiologist, specializing in breast imaging, in Los Angeles, California, a mother with one daughter, little C (born 2013) and wife to big C (orthopedic spine surgeon).
 She started reading Mothers in Medicine her intern year when she unexpectedly became pregnant and is happy to contribute to a blog that has been a source of motivation and inspiration during her years of residency and motherhood.
 She enjoys traveling, family time and blogging.
 You can find her own blog for little C at www.doctormorwifealloftheabove.blogspot.com and you can also follow her on instagram at gerichangmd.

-Genmedmom is a primary care physician and a mom to two little kids, jobs that demand great attention, and bring rich experiences.
-She trained in Med/peds, but practices internal medicine, four days a week, in a very supportive and flexible academic practice.
-She and her husband and have a beautiful preschool-aged boy, recently diagnosed with autism, and a toddler girl.
-Her husband travels quite a bit for his work, but is a full partner, an endless source of emotional and logistical support.
-Her own mother, "Nana", cares for the kids.
+Genmedmom is Monique Aurora Tello, a primary care physician and a mom to two little kids, jobs that demand great attention and bring rich experiences.
+She practices internal medicine four days a week in a very supportive and flexible academic practice in Boston, Massachusetts, USA.
+Her husband is a sports broadcaster and a full partner in parenthood, an endless source of emotional and logistical support.
+They have a kindergarten-aged boy, diagnosed with autism, and a preschool-aged girl.
+Her own mother, "Nana," cares for the kids.
 Genmedmom feels very lucky.
-She blogs to share the wonder and effort of being responsible for other people’s well-being.
+She blogs to share the wonder and effort of being responsible for other people’s well-being at www.generallymedicine.com.